Gymnastics Sexual Abuse

 - Other gymnasts

-Gymnastics sexual abuse can take a lifelong toll on a survivor’s mental, emotional, and physical health.
+Sexual abuse in gymnastics can take a lifelong toll on a survivor’s mental, emotional, and physical health.
 A large part of getting justice involves gaining compensation so that a victim has ample resources and time to focus on healing the trauma.
 Adequate counseling and medical care have a significant impact on the long-term well-being of a sexual abuse victim.

 Fighting for justice requires the aid of a dedicated sexual assault attorney.
 Melissa Hague is a passionate advocate for sexual abuse survivors.
 She believes that the civil process is an essential and empowering part of holding a perpetrator accountable after sexual abuse.